lunarmodules/Penlight/doc/manual/01-introduction.md

 There is nothing special about these classes and you may inherit from them.

-A powerful thing about dynamic languages is that you can redefine existing classes and functions, which is often called 'monkey patching`.
-It's entertaining and convenient, but ultimately anti-social; you may modify `List` but then any other modules using this _shared_ resource can no longer be sure about its behaviour.
+A powerful thing about dynamic languages is that you can redefine existing classes and functions, which is often called 'monkey patching' It's entertaining and convenient, but ultimately anti-social; you may modify `List` but then any other modules using this _shared_ resource can no longer be sure about its behaviour.
 (This is why you must say `stringx.import()` explicitly if you want the extended string methods - it